roytang/blog/content/posts/2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot.md

     </td>

     <td>
-      Re-attached to it&#8217;s body and flew off to Dimension X
+      Re-attached to it&'s body and flew off to Dimension X
     </td>

     <th>